 The direct genetic modification of adenoviral capsid proteins with new ligands is an attractive means to confer targeted tropism to adenoviral vectors.
 Although several capsid proteins have been reported to tolerate the genetic fusion of foreign peptides and proteins, direct comparison of cell targeting efficiencies through the different capsomeres is lacking.
 Likewise, direct comparison of one or multiple ligands has not been performed due to a lack of capsid-compatible ligands available for retargeting.

-Metabolic biotinylation allows one to tag a number of capsomere proteins with biotin acceptor peptides and then combine these with any biotinylated ligand.
+Metabolic biotinylation allows one to tag several capsomere proteins with biotin acceptor peptides and then combine these with any biotinylated ligand.
 This provides a unique platform to compare the functions of a given virus's proteins for targeting and purification.

-As a first example of this approach, the lab is utilizing metabolic biotinylation to directly compare targeted transduction of adenovirus as mediated by its fiber, protein IX and hexon capsomeres using a variety of biotinylated ligands.
+As a first example of this approach, the Virology, Vector and Vaccine Engineering Lab is utilizing metabolic biotinylation to directly compare targeted transduction of adenovirus as mediated by its fiber, protein IX and hexon capsomeres using a variety of biotinylated ligands.
 These results clearly demonstrate that cell targeting with a variety of high-affinity receptor-binding ligands is only effective when transduction is redirected through the fiber protein.
 In contrast, protein IX and hexon-mediated targeting by the same set of ligands failed to mediate robust vector targeting, perhaps due to aberrant trafficking at the cell surface or inside targeted cells.